zowe/docs-site/docs/user-guide/at-tls-configuration.md

 ```

 :::note
-`Jobname` is defined explicitly for the API Gateway and is formed with the `zowe.job.prefix` setting from `zowe.yaml` plus `AG` as the Gateway identifier.
+`Jobname` is defined explicitly for the ZAAS component and is formed with the `zowe.job.prefix` setting from `zowe.yaml` plus `AZ` as the ZAAS identifier.
 :::

 #### For communication between API Gateway and other core services